 SPIN, or Serving People In Need, is the Christian Service program at Archbishop Murphy High School.
 Rooted in the Gospel call of Matthew 25, Catholic Social Teaching, and the teaching of the Corporal Works of Mercy, this program is founded on the personal relationships formed through service encounters.

-Each year the students at Archbishop Murphy High school serve their communities with thousands of service hours.
+Students at Archbishop Murphy High school serve their communities with thousands of service hours.
 The Serving People In Need (SPIN) program provides students with important opportunities for personal growth, community involvement and development of compassion for others.
+This requirement is designed to help students engage with people marginalized by society as it teaches what it means to be a Christlike leader in the world today; a person who seeks justice for those who experience injustice.